AdobeDocs/experience-manager-learn.en/help/cloud-service/debugging/aem-sdk-local-quickstart/logs.md

 ---
-title: Debugging AEM SDK’s local quickstart using logs
+title: Debugging AEM SDK using logs
 description: Logs act as the frontline for debugging AEM applications, but are dependent on adequate logging in the deployed AEM application.
 feature:
 topics: development